unode/deep-learning-intro/_episodes/01-introduction.md

 * Any case where only a small amount of training data is available.
 * Tasks requiring an explanation of how the answer was arrived at.
-* Being asked to classify things which are nothing like their training data.
+* Classifying things which are nothing like their training data.

 ### What sort of problems can deep learning solve, but shouldn't be used for?